 I am delighted to announce that I have been invited by Eth Lloyd to take over as interim Chair of the World Administrators Summit when she steps down in September 2020.

-The Interim Chairman role has been approved by the Advisory Council and is to be endorsed by Delegate vote at the 11th WA-Summit.
+The Interim Chairman role has been approved by the Advisory Council and is to be endorsed by Delegate vote at the 11th WA-Summit Business Meeting on 30th August.
 I am already working closely with the Task Force and Eth Lloyd, the current Chairman of the Advisory Council.
 The WA Summit was planned to be held in September in Wellington, New Zealand, but due to the Corona virus, it was decided to postpone it until 2021.
-However, the Advisory Council is hoping to hold online meetings, so that the Business sessions of the Summit can be conducted as planned.
+However, the Business sessions of the Summit will be conducted as planned, via Zoom.

 For further information: http://www.worldadministratorssummit.com/